Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-The Sanitary Paper Product Manufacturing industry displays a high level of capital intensity, with depreciation expected at 44.4% of wages in 2014.
-This means that for every $1.00 spent on wages, $0.44 will be required for capital investment.
-Five years prior, every $1.00 spent on labor required an estimated $0.27 worth of capital.
-This sharp increase in capital intensity reflects an increase in labor productivity, as the past 5 years saw both a reduction in worker wages and a recent increase in capital expenditure.
+The Sanitary Paper Product Manufacturing industry displays a high level of capital intensity, with depreciation expected at 37.0% of wages in 2015.
+This means that for every $1.00 spent on wages, $0.37 will be required for capital investment.